Bow Wow Receives Backlash Online After Making Body Shaming Post About Wendy Williams

 The Internet is upset with Bow Wow after the rapper’s recent post about Wendy Williams.

-The “Let Me Hold You” artist took to his Twitter page on Sunday to make a few choice remarks about the Daytime talk show host.
+The “Let Me Hold You” artist took to his Twitter page on Sunday to make a few choice remarks about the daytime talk show host.
 E!
 News reports that Bow Wow posted a photo of Williams walking on the beach wearing a black bikini.
-Bow Wow then captioned the photo with several emojis and mocked the talk show host for having a “hot girl summer.”
+Bow Wow then captioned the photo with several emoji and mocked the talk show host for having a “hot girl summer.”

 Soon after the post, many took to Bow Wow’s Twitter page to defend Williams.
 Some fans even encouraged the rapper to take down the tweet altogether.